(Formerly Validation Practice Group)

+One of the most important tools we will explore is validation.
 Validating a loved one means communicating to them that they are seen, heard, and loved even when they are in pain, angry, upset, etc. Validation is a very useful skill and can have a profound impact on relationships.
-However, it can be hard to practice validation, especially in highly charged situations.
-Practicing validation with other family caregivers, in a supportive environment, can be a great place to start in order to feel more comfortable in challenging situations with your loved one.
+However, it can be hard to implement, especially in highly charged situations.
+This group offers you a safe and friendly environment so that in the future you may feel more comfortable putting into practice what you have learned.
 Like any other skill, practice is key.

-- Watch this video that explains validation.
+Before the workshop, please note that you must watch a video that explains validation (click here).
 We will not be explaining validation during this workshop.